acashmkj/Video-Translator/README.md

 ```

-There might be errors sometimes because the some features that are used here (in Moviepy) are experimental and have not been completely tested.
+There might be errors sometimes because the some features that are used here (in Moviepy) are experimental and have not been completely tested by Moviepy.